GiacomoMariani/JReact/README.md

 # JReact
-Helper methods to implement observable pattern in unity.
+Helper methods to implement game design pattern in unity.

 # Dependencies
 Mostly all the classes of this library use **Odin Inspector**.\